What do you do?

 I am excited by anatomy, especially brain and heart because those two organs display how big we are and at how small we are.

-Ernesto will be exhibiting his unique digital artworks in Focus LDN's 2016 Winter Exhibition.
+Ernesto will be exhibiting his unique digital artworks in Focus LDN's 2017 Winter Exhibition, this December at the Menier Gallery.